New Horizons has spotted two asteroid pairs in the outer solar system. Their existence sheds light on how planets formed.

 — Alan Stern (@AlanStern) October 6, 2021

 The binary asteroids are named 2011 JY31 and 2014 OS393.
-Ground-based observatories discovered these objects, then New Horizons’ Long-Range Reconnaissance Imager (LORRI) camera captured them in September 2018, after its Pluto flyby, while it was en route to Arrokoth.
+Ground-based observatories discovered these objects, then New Horizons’ Long-Range Reconnaissance Imager (LORRI) camera captured the former in September 2018, after its Pluto flyby while it was still en route to Arrokoth.
+The spacecraft imaged 2014 OS393 just after its Arrokoth flyby in January 2019.

 The high-resolution LORRI imager is equivalent to an 8-inch reflector telescope, familiar to many amateur astronomers.
 To be considered for the study, the objects, when they were targeted, had to lay within 0.3 astronomical units of the path of New Horizons (where 1 a.u. is the average distance between Earth and the Sun): 2011 JY31 was 0.15 a.u. distant, and 2014 OS393 was just 0.09 a.u. away.